 - A. Bulk Storage: Storage of materials intended for wholesale distribution or used in a manufacturing facility. - B. Contiguous Wetland: A wetland which extends landward from its adjacent waterbody to a point where a natural or manmade discontinuity exists.
 Contiguous wetlands include bordering wetlands as well as wetlands that are situated immediately above the ordinary highwater mark and above the normal hydrologic influence of their adjacent waterbody.
 The lateral extent of a contiguous wetland depends upon the existence of a discontinuity.
-Man-made discontinuities include dikes and barriers such as roads, etc. Natural discontinuities may be river berms, beach dunes, abrupt slope changes or abrupt changes in the soil material.
+Man-made discontinuities include dikes and barriers such as roads, etc. Natural discontinuities may be river berms, beach dunes, abrupt slope changes or abrupt changes in the soil material. - C. Fertilizer: Any substance containing one or more recognized plant nutrients which are designed for use in promoting plant growth such as nitrogen, phosphorus or potassium.
+Fertilizer as defined shall not include nitrogenfree soil-building products such as molasses, humic acid, kelp, soil biological stimulants, secondary macronutrients, micronutrients, and biological inoculums. - D. Hazardous and Toxic Materials: Includes but is not limited to volatile organic chemicals, petroleum products, heavy metals, radioactive or infectious wastes, acids and alkalies, pesticides, herbicides, solvents, and thinners, and such other substances as defined in NH Ware Supply and Pollution Control Rules, Section Ws 410.04 (1), in NH Solid Waste Rules He-P 1901.03 (v), and in code of Federal Regulations 40 CFR 261.

-- C. Hazardous and Toxic Materials: Includes but is not limited to volatile organic chemicals, petroleum products, heavy metals, radioactive or infectious wastes, acids and alkalies, pesticides, herbicides, solvents, and thinners, and such other substances as defined in NH Ware Supply and Pollution Control Rules, Section Ws 410.04 (1), in NH Solid Waste Rules He-P 1901.03 (v), and in code of Federal Regulations 40 CFR 261. - D. Mean High Water (salt): As determined according to the published tables and standards of the National Ocean Survey, adjusted to the locality from such tables. - E. Perennial Brooks, Streams, and Creeks: Brooks, streams and creeks that appear on U.S. Geological Survey quadrangle maps revised (7.5", scale 1": 24,000") covering the Town of Exeter. - F. Residential Accessory Structure: A subordinate structure located on the same lot as the principal building, the use of which is incidental to the principal building, and discharges no sewage or other wastes. - G. Seasonal High Water Level (fresh): The average annual high water elevation of a stream, brook, or river, including contiguous wetlands and floodplains. - H. Shoreline (fresh): The water's edge at seasonal high water level. - I. Shoreline (salt): The water's edge at mean high water. - 9.3.3 District Boundaries: The Exeter Shoreland Protection District is defined to include the following: - A. Exeter River (fresh): - 1.
+- E. Mean High Water (salt): As determined according to the published tables and standards of the National Ocean Survey, adjusted to the locality from such tables. - F. Perennial Brooks, Streams, and Creeks: Brooks, streams and creeks that appear on U.S. Geological Survey quadrangle maps revised (7.5", scale 1": 24,000") covering the Town of Exeter. - G. Residential Accessory Structure: A subordinate structure located on the same lot as the principal building, the use of which is incidental to the principal building, and discharges no sewage or other wastes. - H. Seasonal High Water Level (fresh): The average annual high water elevation of a stream, brook, or river, including contiguous wetlands and floodplains. - I. Shoreline (fresh): The water's edge at seasonal high water level. - J. Shoreline (salt): The water's edge at mean high water. - 9.3.3 District Boundaries: The Exeter Shoreland Protection District is defined to include the following: - A. Exeter River (fresh): - 1.
 The area of land within 300 feet horizontal distance of the seasonal high water level of the Exeter River and its major tributaries.
-Major tributaries of the

-Exeter River within the Town of Exeter are defined to be the following: water flowing north from Great Meadows, water flowing westerly from the Cove and from wetlands between Hampton and Hampton Falls Roads, Little River, Dudley Brook and Bloody Brook.
+Major tributaries of the Exeter River within the Town of Exeter are defined to be the following: water flowing north from Great Meadows, water flowing westerly from the Cove and from wetlands between Hampton and Hampton Falls Roads, Little River, Dudley Brook and Bloody Brook. - 2.
+In addition, the area of land within 150 feet horizontal distance of the seasonal high water level of all perennial brooks and streams within the Exeter River Watershed and all other perennial brooks and streams. - B. Fresh River (fresh):

-2. In addition, the area of land within 150 feet horizontal distance of the seasonal high water level of all perennial brooks and streams within the Exeter River Watershed and all other perennial brooks and streams.
+- 1. The area of land within 300 feet horizontal distance of the seasonal high water level of the Fresh River and its major tributaries. - 2.
+In addition, the area of land within 150 feet horizontal distance of the season high water level of all perennial brooks and streams within the Fresh River Watershed.

-B. Fresh River (fresh):
+C. Squamscott River (salt):